College 1st Program

 Ultimately, the Dinosaur World CAMP wasn't just about learning facts; it was about igniting a passion for discovery, science, and Earth's history.
 It aimed to set these young students on a path towards exciting educational journeys, fostering their curiosity and love for learning.

 As these students return to their classrooms, they carry with them the inspiration and knowledge gained from their prehistoric adventure.
-Many are now considering careers in science, paleontology, geology, and related fields.
-The CAMP has not only ignited their curiosity but also inspired them to become future scientists and researchers.
+Many are now considering careers in Science, Technology, Engineering, and Mathematics.
+The CAMP has not only ignited their curiosity but also inspired future scientists and researchers.

 For more information about Roma ISD, please call them at 956-849-1377 or visit their website at https://www.romaisd.com.
 College 1st is a joint initiative implemented in partnership with visionary leaders from school districts, education service centers and post-secondary institutions across the State of Texas to empower students for college, career and life success.
 For more details about the program, please visit our website at www.College1st.org or call us at 1-877-499-8544.